English teaching online

 theconfidentteacher.com/resources.
 Alex Quigley’s site has resources associated with his outstanding book Closing the Vocabulary Gap.

-Repeat of a webinar on teaching Claire Keegan’s novel Small Things Like These for those who missed the September session.
+Repeat webinar on teaching Claire Keegan’s Small Things Like These for those who missed it in 2024.